fcharron-cstj/NoHit-mod/README.md

 C#

-In reality it isn't a true no-hit mod, it just boosts enemy damage, but most dodge accessories still work
+In reality it isn't a true no-hit mod, it just boosts enemy damage to kill in one hit, but most dodge accessories still work

 Still WIP with many features and improvement, maybe one day.